 Survival Distribution

-The Denver mint dominated with nearly 897 million pieces, while Philadelphia struck approximately 513 million for circulation.
-However, survival rates tell a different story—both D and P quarters show identical 35% survival rates, meaning roughly two-thirds of originally minted coins have been lost to circulation wear, damage, or destruction.
+However, survival rates tell a more nuanced story.
+Both the Denver and Philadelphia circulation strikes show identical 35% survival rates, meaning roughly two-thirds of all originally minted coins have been lost to wear, damage, or destruction.
+Of those surviving coins, only a tiny fraction emerge in the highest Mint State grades that collectors prize.

-The San Francisco Deep Cameo proofs present a striking contrast, with over 3.2 million minted and an impressive 85.5% survival rate.
-This dramatically higher preservation rate reflects the careful handling these collector-oriented pieces typically receive.
-The Philadelphia Proof (PL) data remains unknown, adding an element of mystery to this variety’s true scarcity.
+The San Francisco Deep Cameo (DCAM) proofs present a striking contrast, with over 3.2 million minted and an impressive 85.5% survival rate.
+This dramatically higher preservation rate reflects the careful handling these collector-oriented pieces receive â originally sold in 1989 U.S. Proof Sets at an issue price of $11.00 directly from the Mint.
+The Philadelphia Proof-Like (PL) variety’s mintage remains unknown, adding an element of mystery to this variety’s true scarcity.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-The Easy Way to Know Your 1989 Quarter Value
+The Easy Way To Know Your 1989 Quarter Value

-Grade determines value dramatically: worn examples worth face value contrast sharply with MS67 specimens commanding $764-$1,955.
+Grade determines value dramatically: worn examples worth face value contrast sharply with MS-67 specimens commanding $764â$1,955.
 Look for minting errors including off-center strikes, missing clad layers, and doubled dies that can significantly boost value.
-San Francisco proof varieties with Deep Cameo contrast between mirror fields and frosted devices deserve special attention.

 Our CoinValueChecker App streamlines authentication by detecting errors, assessing grades, and delivering current market prices through simple photo capture.

-1989 Quarter Value Guides
+1989 Quarter Value Guides By Type

-Each type represents a distinct minting process and intended purpose, from circulation strikes designed for everyday commerce to special proof coins crafted exclusively for collectors.
+Understanding the different types of 1989 quarters is essential for collectors looking to build complete sets or identify valuable varieties.
+Each type represents a distinct minting process and intended purpose â from circulation strikes designed for everyday commerce to special proof coins crafted exclusively for collectors.

 The Denver and Philadelphia mints handled regular circulation strikes, while San Francisco focused on proof coins with mirror-like surfaces and frosted devices.
-The Philadelphia Proof (PL) represents a transitional variety that bridges regular mint state coins and full proof strikes, making it particularly interesting to specialists who appreciate these nuanced differences in the minting process.
+Proof coins are made with specially prepared dies and polished planchets, giving them the distinct “cameo” appearance collectors seek.
+The Philadelphia Proof-Like (PL) variety bridges regular Mint State coins and full proof strikes â it exhibits some mirror-like qualities without meeting the full proof standard â making it a particularly interesting target for specialists who appreciate these nuanced differences.

 1989 Quarter Types:

-• 1989-D (Denver Mint)
+- 1989-D (Denver Mint)

-• 1989-P (Philadelphia Mint State)
+- 1989-P (Philadelphia Mint State)

-• 1989-P PL (Philadelphia Proof-Like)
+- 1989-P PL (Philadelphia Proof-Like)

-• 1989-S DCAM (San Francisco Deep Cameo)
+- 1989-S DCAM (San Francisco Deep Cameo)

-The 1989-D quarter represents the highest mintage Washington quarter of that year, with Denver striking nearly 897 million pieces for circulation.
+The 1989-D quarter represents the highest mintage Washington quarter of that year, with the Denver Mint striking nearly 897 million pieces for circulation â a number so large it averages out to roughly 3.5 coins for every person then living in the United States.
+Despite this enormous production run, truly flawless examples are genuinely rare.

 1989-D Quarter Price/Grade Chart